Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 <p align="center"> Gazebo display </p>

 ### Emergency stop
-In oder to realize the emergency stop function, can run the simulation through one of the following commands
+In oder to realize the emergency stop function, you can run the simulation through one of the following commands

 `roslaunch smb_highlevel_controller smb_highlevel_controller.launch start_robot:=true auto_emergency_stop:=true prior_collision:=true`